 Use the sliders under Shadows / Highlights to remove light or dark halos in case they appear too strong.

 Play around with the settings at high values to see what they do and how they affect the look of your entire image.

-If you don’t want to apply sharpening to the entire photo, you can use selective sharpening.
-Use a mask to only sharpen the eyes of a person for example.
+If you don’t want to apply sharpening to the entire image, you can use selective sharpening.
+For example, you can decide to only sharpen the eyes of a person.

 Step 3: Add a Layer Mask

-Make sure to select the top layer and click on ‘Add layer mask‘.
+Select the top image layer on the layers panel and click on ‘Add layer mask‘.
 A white mask thumbnail will appear next to the layer thumbnail.

-The white represents areas of the layer that are visible.
+The white represents the visible areas of the layer.
 At the moment, all areas of the sharpened layer are visible.